Formal Security Analysis on dBFT Protocol of NEO: Recommended Fix

 \section{Recommended Fix}

-As shown in the previous section, dBFT may have a single-point of failure, \textit{i.e.}, conflict or inconsistent agreements can be reached even when $f=1$.
+As shown in the previous section, dBFT may confront a single-point of failure, \textit{i.e.}, trapping in conflicting states or inconsistent agreements even when $f=1$.
 This breaks both safety and liveness.
-The former is due to the fact that two inconsistent agreements are reached, and it is possible to spend a coin multiple times.
-The latter is a side effect of the former --- when inconsistent states exist in the system, there is no way to resolve it, and thus leads to the non-progression of the system.
+The former is due to the fact that two inconsistent agreements are reached.
+It is possible to spend a coin multiple times in this case.
+The latter is a side effect of the former --- when inconsistent states exist in the system and there is no way to resolve them, such a situation will lead to a non-progression of the system.

-Once the dBFT protocol is formally presented and understood, the fix of the issue is straightforward.
-In particular, the most important observation is that, the lack of a \textit{Commit} phase after the \textit{Response} in dBFT causes the problem.
+Once the dBFT protocol is formally presented and fully understood by readers, the fix of the issue is straightforward.
+In particular, the most important observation is that, the absence of the \textit{Commit} phase after \textit{Response} in dBFT causes the problem.
 This is, in fact, a well-studied problem, such that it is possible to have a secure two-phase protocol for crash fault tolerance protocols, where the nodes can only be crashed.
-However, if several Byzantine nodes (with abilities to arbitrarily behave) are involved in a system, then the \textit{Commit} phase becomes necessary \cite{FischerLP85}\cite{CastroL99}.
+However, if several Byzantine nodes (with abilities to arbitrarily behave) are involved in a system, the \textit{Commit} phase becomes necessary \cite{CastroL99}\cite{FischerLP85}.

 The \textit{Commit} phase is used to check whether the received responded messages (\textit{w.r.t.} PREPARE message) from delegates exceeds the threshold (at least $2f+1$).
-If a node receives $2f+1$ signed responses from the delegates in the \textit{Response} phase, then it commits the block by signing it together with state information.
-If $2f+1$ COMMIT messages are received, then delegates update the local state of the blockchain by including the block into it and broadcast the committed blocks to the network.
+If a node receives $2f+1$ signed responses from the delegates in the \textit{Response} phase, it commits the block by signing it together with the state information.
+If $2f+1$ COMMIT messages are received, the delegates will update the local state of the blockchain by including the block into it and broadcast the committed blocks to the network.
 In fact, this is a standard construction in classic BFT protocols, and it is proved to be secure in \cite{RahliVVV18}.
 However, due to the wrong adoption, dBFT fails in poor security.
-We have reported the issue to NEO \cite{neo320} and the fix (see Fig.\ref{fig-no_commit_phase}) is recommended on Github \cite{neo422}\cite{neo547}.
+We have reported the issue to NEO \cite{neo320} and the corresponding fix (see Fig.\ref{fig-no_commit_phase}) is recommended on Github \cite{neo547}\cite{neo422}.